DM-GY-6063-2023F-D/week12/README.md

 ![](./imgs/wk12-01_avg-01.jpg)

 ## Serial
-Open a serial connection between the Arduino and the [p5.serialserver](https://github.com/p5-serial/p5.serialserver) app running on the local computer.
+Open a serial connection between the browser and the Arduino using the [p5.webserial](https://github.com/gohai/p5.webserial) library.

-The p5js sketch uses the [p5.serialport](https://github.com/p5-serial/p5.serialport) library to open a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection to the same app.

 ![](./imgs/wk12-02_serial-03.jpg)